brharper-clgx/Niko/backstory.md

 My mother, was warm and gentle.
 She was a daydreamer and an absent-minded hummer.
 In the summer she would work in the garden.
 In winter she sat by the fire and read.
 During my youth I remember her as happy and carefree.
 But as I grew older she grew  anxious and frail.
 Still, I miss her dearly.

 My father James, was a practical man.
 He was generally serious, though his eyes would glisten impishly when he told a joke.
 He taught us to ride and shoot.
 Daily occurrences, no matter how trivial, somehow always contained a life lesson for him to impart.
-I miss him dearly as well.
+I miss him dearly also.

 ### Ouroboros
 My father's duties as Lord Aramoor frequently required that he traveled.
 "Diplomacy is best done face to face", my father would say.
 In his stead, Grand Advisor Luther Proditione oversaw the day to day affairs (my mother had no interested in governance).
 Luther was tall, pale, black haired, and possessed a large beak of a nose.
 He generally donned billowing black robes, leading Rob to joke that Luther was a crow stuck in a man's body.
 Even his voice seemed to *caw* a little when he was upset.